imperfectlink/PowerProps/docs/source/uses.rst

 Create a new property and set the type to float array.
 Use this property anywhere you need a vector in the material.
 For example to offset UV coordinates.

+``The following workflows require drivers and will need to be copied with Ctrl Click.```

 Modifiers
 ~~~~